bcgov/devops-platform-workshops/101-lab/content/09_persistent_configurations.md

 - Save the changes which will trigger a new deployment of your `rocketchat-[username]` pod

-- Using the pod terminal in the Web Console or `oc rsh`, explore the path of the mounted configMap.
+- Using the pod terminal in the Web Console or `oc rsh`, explore the path of the mounted configMap with `ls -l/opt/configs`.
 Remember to specify the desired namespace.
 You can either use `oc project [-dev]` to switch your default namespace, or combine the command with the `-n` flag, in this case `oc rsh -n [-dev] [podname]`.
 Follow this pattern for other rsh commands in this section.

 - You can use `exit` to leave the rsh (**r**emote**sh**ell) session